python-happybase/happybase/doc/installation.rst

 Installing packages
 ===================

-The next step is to install the Thrift package for Python, and HappyBase
+The next step is to install HappyBase.
+The easiest way is to use `pip` to fetch the package from the `Python Package Index<http://pypi.python.org/>`_ (PyPI).
-itself:
+This will also install the Thrift package for Python.

 .. code-block:: sh

-   (envname) $ pip install thrift
    (envname) $ pip install happybase

 .. note::